Our small team is based in our office at Somerset House, London.

 Ally Temple, Education and Events Manager, manages the RSL’s public event programme and schools outreach programme.
 Ally read English at Oxford University followed by an MA in Writing for Stage and Broadcast Media at the Central School of Speech and Drama.
 Ally worked at the Almeida Theatre and Headline Publishing Group before joining the RSL.

-Ally is currently reading At Freddie’s by Penelope Fitzgerald.
+Ally is currently reading The Lonely City by Olivia Laing.